mahditaani/HKED/README.md

 You can then run the code by typing: root -l -x llib.C 'HKED.C("wcsim.root")' where wcsim.root is the name of your wcsim output root file.
+Alternatively just type:
+./run wcsim.root

-This program required you to be running the version of WCSim with the OD
+This program requires you to be running the version of WCSim with the OD